team6036/peninsulaportal/README.md

 ## Getting Started

 ### FAQ
-> How can I graph topics in the Graph or Odometry 2D?
+> How can I graph topics in the Graph, Odometry 2D, or Odometry 3D?

-Drag topics from the left or from the Browser to the sections you wanted to graph
+Drag topics from the left or from the Browser to the axis you want for Graph, or into the pose section for Odometry 2D and 3D.

 ### Development